 China

-U.S. facilities approved by FSIS for export to China must be listed on the GACC website before slaughtering and processing beef, pork, or poultry products for export to China.
+U.S. facilities approved by FSIS for export to China must be listed on the General Administration of China Customs (GACC) website before slaughtering and processing beef, pork, or poultry products for export to China.
 U.S. facilities can only export to China beef, pork, or poultry that are slaughtered and further processed after the facility has been added to the GACC website.
 Any establishment (i.e., slaughter, processing, cold storage) not currently listed on GACC’s eligible establishment list that is interested in exporting eligible beef, pork and poultry products to China must submit FSIS Form 9080-3 through PHIS.
 FSIS will provide GACC an updated establishment list monthly.

 Library Updates